 - Obtain the necessary permits and licenses.
 Check with your local authorities to make sure you’re ticking all the legal boxes.

-- Create an operational plan.
-Spend a lot of time on the operations sections of your business plan and make sure you understand the unique needs of glamping units.
+- Create a plan.
+Spend time on the operations sections of your business plan and make sure you understand the unique needs of glamping units.

-- Use specialised technology.
-Choose a channel manager like Rentals United that allows you to advertise on a variety of booking channels – from OTAs to niche glamping sites – and integrates with PMS providers specialised in outdoor accommodation management.
+- Use specialized technology.
+Choose a channel manager like Rentals United that allows you to advertise on a variety of booking channels – from OTAs to niche glamping sites – and integrates with specialist PMS providers.

 Are you ready to start attracting travellers to your glamping properties?
 See how our channel manager can help you maximise your reach and revenue.